-Fellowship/Training Programs - Sponsor's Research Environment has no page limit.
-This document should include the sponsor's and co-sponsor's (if applicable) facilities to be used for the conduct of the proposed research.
+Fellowship/Training Programs -Mentor's Research Environment has no page limit.
+This document should include the mentor's and co-mentor's (if applicable) facilities to be used for the conduct of the proposed research.
 Indicate the performance sites and describe capacities, pertinent capabilities, relative proximity, and extent of availability to this project.